What are Tandem Breakers?

 And When are They Allowed?

-Tandem circuit breakers are a special kind of circuit breaker that take up the size of one standard breaker, but allow the installation of two separate circuits.
-Sometimes, its two half sized breakers that take up the space of a single circuit breaker.
+What are tandem breakers?
+Tandem circuit breakers are particular kinds of circuit breakers that take up the size of one standard breaker, but allow the installation of two separate circuits.
+Sometimes they are two half-sized breakers that take up the space of a single circuit breaker.

-Tradesman may call them wafer breakers, twin breakers, or even cheater breakers.
-They can really be useful when adding circuits to a “full” panel, but when is the use of tandem breakers allowed?
+Tradesmen may call them wafer breakers, twin breakers, or even cheater breakers.
+They can be useful when adding circuits to a “full” panel.
+However, they are not allowed in all panels.

-The simple answer is read the label.
-Every electrical panel is different, and each has its own instructions.
+The simple answer is to read the label.
+Every electrical panel is different, and each has its instructions.
 The National Electrical Code (NEC) states

 110.3 “Equipment must be installed and used in accordance with any instructions included in the listing or labeling requirements”